JohnnyDavis12/demo-repo/README.md

 This repo is used for inclass practicing of CSC260

-We will not every command needed for git here!
+We will not list every command needed for git here!

 more about markdown language, refer to hhtp://markdownguide.org